Letztes Update: 09. Februar 2026

 Antwort der Redaktion

-The Canaanites are considered one of the earliest ancient inhabitants of Israel.
-They lived in the region during the Bronze Age, around 3000 to 1200 BCE.
+The Canaanites are among the earliest known ancient inhabitants of Israel.
+They settled in the region during the Bronze Age, around 3000 BCE.
 The Canaanites were known for their city-states, each governed by its own king.
-Their culture was rich in mythology and they worshipped a pantheon of gods, with Baal and Asherah being among the most prominent.
+Their culture was rich in mythology and religious practices, with a pantheon of gods and goddesses.

 Last updated 3 mins ago